-First of all, this blog post happened during my fourth trip to Taiwan with no plans, no expectations, and everything was crazy on the spot.
+First of all, this blog post happened during my fourth trip to Taiwan with no plans, and no expectations, and everything was crazy on the spot.
 This travel experience is not for the faint-hearted, especially for female solo travelers.
 It needs guts and self-confidence.
-You have to be mentally ready for worst-case scenario.
+You have to be mentally ready for a worst-case scenario.
 Survival of the fittest as they say.
-I hope that this budget travel 26 days Taiwan with PHP 8000 pocket money, you’ll find it inspiring.
+I hope that this budget travel 26 days in Taiwan with PHP 8000 pocket money, you’ll find it inspiring.

 Related Article: iVideo Pocket Wifi – A Filipina Digital Nomad Experience in Taiwan

 Budget Travel 26 Days Taiwan – not for the faint-hearted

 After my third trip to Taiwan for 25 days (which I haven’t blogged by the way), I flew to Manila and decided what I was going to do there.
 Suddenly, I received a message from a host in Taitung, Taiwan.
 The opportunity is to let me stay there for a month in exchange for cleaning and changing bed sheets.

 I have so many stories from my third trip and the host I met in Hsinchu promised to show me to the east side of Taiwan if I return, either Yilan or Hualien.
 The moment I got the message from Taitung, I booked a flight right away with a round-trip ticket for less than PHP 4,000 within 30 days of Taiwan.
 Again, the way I travel in Taiwan is not for everyone.
 I am just sharing my experience as You Only Live Once, hence, YOLO.

 Related Article: Visa-Free Travel Taiwan Using Japan Visa